William E. Carson (conservationist): State Commission on Conservation and Development

 Shortly after taking office on January 1, 1926, Governor Byrd received legislative approval and created the State Commission on Conservation and Development in March 1926 (consolidating the Water Power and Development Commission with the geological and forestry offices).
 Carson became the new agency's first Chairman, for which he received no pay.
-The vice-chairman was Richmond Stockbroker Coleman Wortham, and other members included bankers E. Griffith Dodson of Norfolk and Thomas L. Farrar of Charlottesville, newspaperman Junius P. Fishburn of Roanoke and Rufus G. Roberts of Culpeper and Lee Long of Dante in far southwest Virginia.
+The vice-chairman was Richmond stockbroker Coleman Wortham, and other members included bankers E. Griffith Dodson of Norfolk and Thomas L. Farrar of Charlottesville, newspaperman Junius P. Fishburn of Roanoke, Rufus G. Roberts of Culpeper and Lee Long of Dante in far southwest Virginia.

 By 1927, Carson and his assistant H.J.
 Eckenrode initiated a historical highway marker program.
 Governor Byrd later said he and Carson had been inspired during a campaign stop by a sign at the Cuckoo Tavern in Louisa County marking Jack Jouett's ride during the Revolutionary War.
 By 1931, the VDC had erected more than a thousand historical markers, and became a model for other states.

 Traveling across Virginia as well as taping radio addresses, Carson advocated for the creation of both federal and state parks, to spur tourism from its historic and natural resources, thus creating jobs as well.
-He envisioned parks in all the state's regions, from its historic Tidewater region to Shenandoah National Park in the Appalachian mountains.
+Governor Byrd envisioned development that would attract industry and benefit the state, while Carson believed Virginia's natural and historic resources would lure both tourists and businesses.
+Carson envisioned parks in all the state's regions, from its historic Tidewater region to Shenandoah National Park in the Appalachian mountains.
 VDC crews also restored George Washington's mill near Mount Vernon, and Wakefield.
-The State Commission, as well as government entities from West Virginia, Kentucky, Tennessee and Arkansas also opposed Appalachian Power Company's proposed damming of the New River in Pulaski County near Radford, accompanied by a lawsuit against the Federal Power Commission, arguing that the private entity was usurping governmental powers, and that the federal commission was usurping state's rights, although that project was ultimately completed, and became Claytor Lake State Park in 1939.
+Initially, the VDC (as well as government entities from West Virginia, Kentucky, Tennessee and Arkansas) also opposed Appalachian Power Company's proposed damming of the New River in Pulaski County near Radford, and so joined in a lawsuit against the Federal Power Commission, arguing that the private entity was usurping governmental powers, and that the federal commission was usurping state's rights.
+However, that project was ultimately completed, and became Claytor Lake State Park in 1939.